mktsewhoy/Sprint1workshop/my-reflections-sprint-1.md

 What is Master?

+    The Master is the central repository where the main "alpha" code is stored.

 Why create a Branch?

+    Branches come in handy when major changes, additions, or experiments are being made without adversely affecting the master.
+And when everyone is satisfied with the changes, they're merged back into the master.

 Do the concepts feel intuitive or difficult to understand?

+    The concepts are intuitive, at least in theory.
+Once the technical issues are navigated, it's easy when one knows how.

 Tech #6: Branch, Pull, Merge - Challenge
 ----------------------------------------